mcchas/g2h-camera-mods/README.md

 I have one of these cameras hanging upside down.
 The rotate function was not available without the Aqara app.
 Change `flip = 0` to `flip = 3` in the file `/mnt/config/flash_config.ini`.
 Generate a new md5sum and replace the last line of the file after the change.

 # TL;DR

+**_Note this is a hack and you risk locking yourself out!
+If doubt don't use this!
+Check the issues page for some detailed adventures of things that can go wrong._**

 Clone this repo to the root of an SD card.
 Insert the card, power on the camera.
 The camera will reboot when it's done and remove the SD card.
 Or keep it in.. up to you.
 If you do a factory reset, the _save_ files should be manually deleletd to fully reinstall this hack.
 Use at your own risk.